-- A minimum of 60 semester credits in courses numbered 1000 or above - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or above - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - Completion of specific degree requirements. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.

-☐ CHEM 1061♦ Principles of Chemistry I .
-4
+☐ CHEM 1061♦ Principles of Chemistry I 4

 Fundamentals of Computer Science I

-☐ ENGR 1100 Introduction to Engineering .
-2
+Introduction to Engineering

 Differential Equations

 Multivariable Calculus and Vector Analysis

 Select one of the fo llowing courses:

-☐ MATH 2200 ♦ Linear Algebra .
-4
+☐ MATH 2200♦ Linear Algebra 4

-☐ MATH 2201 ♦ Introductory Linear Algebra .
-2
+☐ MATH 2201 ◆ ' Introductory Linear Algebra 2

-Students transferri ng to the University of Minnesota should take MAT Ή
+Students transferri ng to the University of Minnesota should take M ATH

-2201
+2201.